peterjc/thapbi-pict/README.rst

    $ conda install thapbi_pict

-Alternatively, since `the software is on the Python Package Index (PyPI)
-<https://pypi.org/project/thapbi-pict/>`__, the following command will install
-it along with its Python dependencies:
+Alternatively or on Windows, since `the software is on the Python Package Index (PyPI) <https://pypi.org/project/thapbi-pict/>`__, the following command will install it along with its Python dependencies:

 .. code:: console

    $ pip install thapbi_pict

 However, in this case you will still need to install various external command line tools.
-See ``INSTALL.rst`` for more details, and if you want to modify the software read ``CONTRIBUTING.rst`` as well.
+See ``INSTALL.rst`` for more details (especially for Windows), and if you want to modify the software read ``CONTRIBUTING.rst`` as well.

-If you are on Windows, and do not wish to or cannot use the Windows Subsystem for Linux (WSL), using the tool should still be possible.
-See ``INSTALL.rst`` for more details.

 Quick Start
 -----------